CAS: 9035-81-8 | EC No.: 232-906-9

 ELISA, Western Blot, SDS-PAGE

-Protein Purification
+Protein Purification:

 OVOMUCOID’s potent trypsin-inhibiting action is routinely used to prevent protein degradation during protein isolation and purification.
 This binding property makes OVOMUCOID suitable as a ligand for affinity purification of trypsin after immobilization onto a matrix.

-Food Processing
+Food Processing:

 Food processing methods that rely on trypsin-based hydrolysis benefit from OVOMUCOID’s inhibiting properties, which can be used to prevent over-hydrolysis.

-Cell and Tissue Culture
+Cell and Tissue Culture:

-OVOMUCOID is an ideal alternative to the use of serum-based trypsin inhibition methods.
+OVOMUCOID is an ideal alternative to serum-based trypsin inhibition methods.
 Inhibiting solutions containing OVOMUCOID are recommended for use in cell dissociation and cell lifting applications for broad cell types, including sensitive primary cells, stem cells, and organoids.
 OVOMUCOID can also be applied as a protease inhibitor in enzymatic antigen-retrieval protocols using papain or trypsin proteases.

-Oncological Research
+Oncological Research:

 The SPINK (serine protease inhibitor Kazal type) family comprises SPINK1-14, the largest subgroup within the serine protease inhibitor family.
 SPINK proteins play crucial roles in pancreatic physiology and diseases, sperm maturation and capacitation, Nager syndrome, inflammation, and maintaining the integrity of the skin barrier.
 Extensive evidence suggests that dysregulated expression of SPINK1, 2, 4, 5, 6, 7, and 13 is closely associated with various human tumors.
 Different SPINK proteins exhibit diverse regulatory patterns in different types of cancer, thereby serving as valuable prognostic markers.